nxtrace/NTrace-core/README.md

 ⚠️ This is the README for the V1 version of NextTrace.
 For the refactored version, please turn to [nxtrace/Ntrace-core](https://github.com/nxtrace/Ntrace-core).
 <br> For this V1 version of NextTrace, there will be no more feature updates (bug fixes for existing features will continue), and future efforts will be shifted to refactored version.
+<br>If you do not require the feature updates included in version v1.1.3 and subsequent versions, we recommend that you continue to use version v1.1.2.

+Differences between version v1.1.2 and v1.1.7-2:
+* Added and fixed support for some third-party GEOIP APIs
+    * ipinfo
+    * ipinfoLocal, which is the offline version of the ipinfo database
+    * chunzhen
+    * ipinsight
+    * (disable-geoip)
+* Added some parameters
+    * For use in secondary development by other projects
+        * JSON output
+        * raw output
+    * Parse only the IPv4/IPv6 addresses of the domain
+    * packet-size to set the ICMP packet size
+    * timeout to set the timeout period
+* Supports accessing APIs through socks5/http proxy
+* Supports more parameters in fasttrace mode
+* Added cache handling to speed up resolution
+* Fixed some bugs

 ### Automated Install